A In-Depth Guide to DIY Plumbing: Resolving Common Issues at Home

 Can I fix a plumbing problem myself?

-You’ll need some essential tools such as an adjustable wrench, a plunger pipe wrench, Teflon tape and a screwdriver.
+You will need a few important tools, such as a plunger, adjustable wrench pipe wrench, Teflon tape, and a screwdriver.

 Is DIY plumbing safe?